Williamsjanthony15/city-explorer/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+This app is to provide users with the ability to search a location and return, City coordinates, movies associated with that city and weather data as well.
+It is using a weather API, Location API, and Movie API.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

+started with Location API
+Moved to Weather for that Location
+Than added Movie association to the mix

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->